 How to Play Video from a file in Python

-To play the video from a file, you have to provide the video path in the VideoCapture() method.
+To play the video from a file, you must provide the video path in the VideoCapture() method.
 It is similar to capturing from the Camera by changing the camera index with the file name.

-The time must be appropriate for cv2.waitKey() function, and if time is high, the Video will be slow.
-If the time is too less, then the Video will be very fast.
+The time must be appropriate for the cv2.waitKey() function, and if time is high, the Video will be slow.
+On the other hand, if the time is too low, the Video will be high-speed.

 import cv2 cap = cv2.VideoCapture('friends.mp4') while(cap.isOpened()): ret, frame = cap.read() cv2.imshow('frame', frame) if cv2.waitKey(1) & 0xFF == ord('q'): break cap.release() cv2.destroyAllWindows()

-In this example, at the time of creating of VideoCapture object, we pass the Video called friends.mp4.
+In this example, when creating a VideoCapture object, we pass the Video called friends.mp4.

 Then we read frame by frame show it to the Python window.